boost/safety_cone/README.md

   config.add(
     method: :POST,
     message: 'We are unable to write any data to database now.',
-    measure: :block
+    type: :block
   )

   # This is a controller action specific warning.
-But with no measures to prevent this action
+But with no types to prevent this action
   config.add(
     controller: :users,
     action: :new,
     message: 'We are unable to register any user now.
 Please try after sometime.'
-    measure: :notice
+    type: :notice
   )

   # This is a controller action specific block.
 This config will let the application